eduardobo/htlm-template-to-react-js/README.md

 # Migrating template to react

-In this project the next basic website bootstrap template was migrate to a react project, that means some of the sections of the template were convert to react components.
+In this project the next basic website bootstrap template was migrate to a react project, that means some of the sections of the template were convert to react components, the template used in this project is located on the next URL https://github.com/StartBootstrap/startbootstrap-agency/tree/v5.0.6.

 ## Available Scripts